rudism/dropbox-music-player/README.md

         +-- 03 Incident at Isla Nublar.ogg
 ```

 In the above example, the Bal Sagoth and John R. Butler albums are in the root `/Music` directory and therefore will be found and listed.
 The Best of College A Cappella album is located within a subdirectory, and therefore will be missed.
 You should move it out into the root `/Music` directory for it to start working.
-The Jurassic Park soundtrack is inside a folder that starts with an underscore (`/Music/_Sountracks`), and therefore it will be found and listed; it does not have any image files though, so no cover art would be displayed while playing it.
+The Jurassic Park soundtrack is also inside a folder; instead of moving it to the root, you could set your "Album Containers" setting to `_Soundtracks`, which would then cause the player to look for albums inside that directory instead of treating it as an album itself.

 ## Installing and Running